How to troubleshoot high load in linux web hosting servers

-- Observe for at least 30 secs before deciding on which resource is being hogged.
-The one that remains on top the most is your answer.
+- We observe the server for at least 30 secs before deciding on which resource is being hogged.
+The one that remains on top the most is the answer.

-- If you’re using top, use the “i” switch to see only the active processes, and “c” switch to see the full command line.
+- While using top, we use the “i” switch to see only the active processes, and “c” switch to see the full command line.

-- Note the “%wa” in top command to see the wait average to know if its a non-cpu resource hog.
+- The “%wa” in top command helps us to see the wait average to know if its a non-CPU resource hog.

-- Use pstree to look for any suspicious processes or unusually high number of a particular service.
-You can compare the process listing with a similarly loaded server to do a quick check.
+- Using pstree, we look for any suspicious processes or unusually high number of a particular service.
+We then compare the process listing with a similarly loaded server to do a quick check.

-- Use netstat to look for any suspicious connections, or too many connections from one particular IP(or IP range).
+- We use netstat to look for any suspicious connections, or too many connections from one particular IP (or IP range).

 [ Don’t wait for your server to crash!
 Grab our Emergency server services to save your servers at affordable pricing. ]